BMC Self Guided Tour- Stop #3- The Daily Grind

 Now that our cocoa beans have been roasted and ground into nibs, it's time for the next stop on our tour- THE COLD ROOM.

 Roasted cocoa nibs are ground with sugar and 'conched' to produce chocolate.

-This conching process happens in the Grinding Room, which is not visible from the windows since the machine is quite noisy and all of the action is locked inside out of sight.
-This process is, in many ways, the key to unlocking chocolate's taste and complexity, and each chocolate maker has a different process they follow.
+This conching process happens in the Grinding Room, which is not visible from the windows since the machine is quite noisy and all of the action is locked inside of the machine's barrel and out of sight.
+The conching process is, in many ways, the key to unlocking chocolate's taste and complexity, and each chocolate maker has a different process they follow.

 Initially, our cocoa nibs and organic sugar are ground together into increasingly miniscule particles.
 At our Chocolate Factory, this takes a full 24 hours to accomplish.
 Most of this time is actually spent grinding the sugar crystals down into particles so small that you cannot feel them in your mouth.
 There’s nothing in chocolate for sugar to dissolve into, so the crystals are still there, they’re just extremely tiny.